andrey-tech/pdepend-summary-formatter-php/README.md

 The Pdepend Summary Formatter tool command line interface also accepts the following optional arguments:

-- `--init` - Will generate a default config file `pdepend-summary-formatter.yml.dist` in current working directory.
+- `--init` — Will generate a default config file `pdepend-summary-formatter.yml.dist` in current working directory.
-- `--output-file=` - Write results also to the specified text file.
+- `--output-file=` — Write results also to the specified text file.
-- `--config-file=` - The filepath to a custom config YAML file.
+- `--config-file=` — The filepath to a custom config YAML file.
+- `--ignore-red-metrics-on-exit` —  Will exit with a zero code, even "red" metrics exist.
+- `--ignore-yellow-metrics-on-exit` —  Will exit with a zero code, even "yellow" metrics exist.
-- `--no-colors` - Disable colors in console.
+- `--no-colors` — Disable colors in console.

 An example command line of Pdepend Summary Formatter tool and PHP Depend tool: